Oculus Go: Hardware

 Unlike mobile headsets like the Samsung Gear VR and Google Daydream that are powered by a smartphone, the Oculus Go is a standalone unit with all the components required to provide virtual reality experiences built into the headset.
 The headset uses the Qualcomm Snapdragon 821 system on a chip, 3 GB of LPDDR4 RAM, and either 32 or 64 GB of internal storage.
 The integrated Adreno 530 GPU provides roughly 500 GFLOPS of graphics performance.
 The device is equipped with a 2600 mAh battery, which provides up to two hours of gaming or 2.5 hours of video playback according to Oculus.
 The Go has non-positional 3-degrees-of-freedom tracking, a proximity sensor for detecting when the headset is being worn, and a small controller that functions like a laser pointer in the virtual environment.

-The headset is outfitted with a fast-switching 5.5-inch LCD display with a 2560 x 1440 (1280 × 1440 pixels per eye) resolution in an RGB-stripe subpixel arrangement.
+The headset is outfitted with a fast-switching 5.5-inch LCD with a 2560 x 1440 (1280 × 1440 pixels per eye) resolution in an RGB-stripe subpixel arrangement.
 The headset has a field of view of about 101 degrees, which gives it a horizontal pixel density of pixels per degree.
 (Note: For virtual reality headsets, pixels per degree (PPD) is a more useful measurement than just display resolution.
 Pixels per degree is calculated by dividing the number of horizontal pixels by the horizontal field of view provided by the lens.)
 The headset uses Fresnel lenses that are improved over those used in the Oculus Rift and according to Oculus, were the best lenses the company had produced at the time of the Go's release.
 The headset doesn't feature physical interpupillary distance (IPD) adjustment and has a fixed lens distance of 63.5 mm, which according to Oculus best accommodates users with an IPD between 61.5 and 65.5 mm.